Womens Political Committee

 WPC Herstory

-In 1984 when Democratic Presidential nominee Walter Mondale selected Geraldine Ferraro as his Vice Presidential running mate, WPC expanded its political scope and formed a Federal PAC to contribute to Ferraro’s campaign.
-Since then WPC has gone on to support women candidates for the US Senate and House from California and across the country as well as supporting Gubernatorial candidates in other states.
+In 1984 when Democratic Presidential nominee Walter Mondale selected Congresswoman Geraldine Ferraro as his Vice Presidential running mate, WPC expanded its political scope and formed a Federal PAC to contribute to Ferraro’s campaign.
+Since then, WPC has gone on to support women candidates for President, the US House and Senate from California and across the country as well as supporting women Gubernatorial candidates in other states.

 Today WPC is made up of more than 200 members who fund qualified pro- choice women in California and across the country.
 And while our Executive Committee serves as the fulcrum of the group, WPC still operates as a committee of the whole.